August 15, 2020

 – High-Frequency Training can rapidly improve strength and accelerate muscle building in beginners and advanced lifters.

 – High-Frequency Training does require a plan.
 You must reduce training volume to make it work.
-Click the form below to download your Free workout.
+Sign up here for your free High-Frequency Muscle Building Program

-When it comes to muscle-building workouts you’re really limited to two options: training more often or doing more work within each workout or using a higher training volume.
+When it comes to muscle-building workouts you’re really limited to two options: training more often or doing more work within each workout or using a higher training volume within each workout.

 Should you train one muscle group per workout and pound it into oblivion like a bodybuilder or would you be better training your muscles more frequently, but not to the point of utter destruction during each workout?

-My experience says the later: more frequent but shorter workouts reign king for building muscle fast, especially for the average, non-steroid using lifter.
-Still, you’ll need to manage fatigue and train with shorter workouts to maximize your gains.
+My experience says the latter: more frequent but shorter workouts reign king for building muscle fast, especially for the average, non-steroid using lifter.

 So, what does this mean for you, the busy guy who wants to add size to your chest, shoulders, and back and wonders, “what is the best way to gain muscle fast?”

 Well if you enjoy training, want to maximize progress without spending over an hour in the gym each time you train, high frequency training is the answer.

 High-frequency training is a relative term, so for all intents and purposes, high-frequency training is more often than you currently train.

 More specifically, high-frequency training can range from training muscle groups directly 2-7+ times per week when compared to a classic body-part training split.